Alexander Romance: Editions and translations

 The first modern English translation of the Romance was produced by E.H.
 Haight in 1955.
 The major modern English translation of the Romance is that of Richard Stoneman in 1991.
 Significant French translations include those of Tallet-Bonvalot in 1994, and Bounoure & Serret in 2004.
 An Italian translation was produced by Franco in 2001.
 In 2010, a Polish translation was published by Krzysztof Nawotka.

 Between 2007 and 2014, Richard Stoneman published the first two volumes of an edition of the Romance in three volumes, titled Il Romanzo di Alessandro.
 Each volume contains one book of recensions α, β and γ of the Greek text and of the Latin text of Julius Valerius, each text having a facing-page Italian translation.

 Transmission

 Throughout classical antiquity and the Middle Ages, the Romance experienced numerous expansions and revisions exhibiting a variability unknown for more formal literary forms.
 Distinctively, and unlike other texts, none of the recensions (including in Greek) of the Romance can be considered canonical.
 Furthermore, translations were not merely so but were also typically variant versions of the text.
-The legendary Alexander was also widely assimilated into the religion and culture of those who wrote about him: in Christian legends, Alexander became a Christian; in Islamic legends, Alexander became a Muslim; he was an Egyptian for the Egyptian, a Persian for the Persians, and so forth.
+The legendary Alexander was also widely assimilated into the religion and culture of those who wrote about him: in Christian legends, Alexander became a Christian; in Islamic legends, Alexander became a Muslim; he was an Egyptian for the Egyptians, a Persian for the Persians, and so forth.